In this article

 Dental veneers aren’t a one-size-fits-all solution.
 The shape and shade that looks best for one person might not look right on another.

+Many different veneer shade options are available.
 You’ll want to choose a shade that looks bright and healthy.
 Steer clear of choosing a too-white shade.
 If you do, your smile might look unnatural.

 Try using the whites of your eyes for guidance.
 Your veneers should never be brighter than your eyes.

 People with fair skin tones should choose from the whitest colors available.
 People with dark skin tones should opt for naturally-occurring shades and avoid extremely bleached shades, as these often look unnatural.

 Once you’ve found the right shade for your veneers, you’ll need to choose the right shape.